shdlabs/SSTorytime/docs/N4L.md

 reasoning precise but trivial, because they can only retrieve exactly what you typed into the model.

-## How references work
+## How relationships work

+A piece of text can be thought of as an item or an event.
-References are written in parentheses.
+Relationships between items or events are written inside parentheses, as in the examples above.
 They are designed to be highly abbreviated for note taking.

-As they are written, the examples above look like RDF (Resource Description Framework) triplets.
-However, they are much more powerful than the ad hoc references in RDF.
-In order for references to be used for reasoning and effective semantic search, they need to be declared with more properties.
-Declarations are made in the configuration file.
+As written, the examples above look a bit like any old RDF (Resource Description Framework) triplets.
+However, with the underlying assumptions of the language that we'll lay out below, they are much more powerful than the ad hoc references in RDF, because RDF relationships are just strings without any semantics.

-Each relationship needs to be classified as one of four types depending on how it is to be interpreted.
+In order for references to be used for reasoning (and effective semantic search), they need some basic properties.
+The simplest thing we can do is to classify each relationship as though it were a special case of one of four basic types, depending on how you want to interpret it.
 This might be tricky in the beginning, so you can stick to some predefined relation.

-Reserved topics and their aliases include the four spacetime meta-semantic types:
+It turns out that every relationship basically falls into one of four basic types that help you to imagine sketching the items on a map.
+Here are the four types.
-* leadsto    / affects, causes
+* **leadsto    / affects, causes** one thing follows from the other
-* contains   / contains
-* properties / express
+* **contains   / contains** something is a part of something else
+* **properties / express** something just has a name or an attribute
-* similarity / near, alike
+* **similarity / near, alike** something is close to something else

 These four classes of association behave like placing items around each other in a mind-map on paper.
 Things that belong close together